-We regularly contribute to the academic discourse as critics and lecturers for leading academic institutions in London and abroad.
-Currently we are teaching a Master Course at The Royal College of Art.
+We regularly contribute to the academic discourse as critics and lecturers for academic institutions in London and abroad.
+Currently we are running ADS5, a Postgraduate Master Course at The Royal College of Art.

 Christopher graduated from the Architectural Association in 2008, where he met Max Kahlen and began the collaboration that led to the founding of Dyvik Kahlen in 2010.

 Max studied at Stuttgart State Academy of Art and Design and then at the Architectural Association School of Architecture in London, where he graduated with Honours in 2008.

 Max was a tutor at Architectural Association from 2009 to 2015, running design units in the First Year, Diploma School and Media Schools.